How Get Started on Realtime

 So at your first deposition, just set it up, watch your translations, and get accustomed to your equipment and to seeing your writing coming up translated.
 Notice what kinds of things are coming up most often.
 Those are the things to correct first.
 The less frequent kinds of things can be taken up later.
 Don’t try to change everything at once, as you don’t want to lose too much speed or drop.

-7(a).
-Learn how to put a “Non-Citable, Rough Draft Document” footer on each page of your realtime translations.
+7. Learn how to put a “Non-Citable, Rough Draft Document” footer on each page of your realtime translations.
 Check with your CAT system vendor support or locate how to do it in your CAT system manual.
 This should be turned on for all your realtime jobs.
 This footer does not show up on your computer screen in realtime mode and also does not show up on the attorney’s, but should the attorney print the rough transcript, it will show up on the paper as a footer.

 When you are ready, this is the step where you can start providing rough drafts to clients when requested.
 You simply correct your realtime rough draft transcript into ASCII format and email it to the attorney.
-Make sure to indicate on your worksheet that you did this, when you turn in the worksheet.

 8. Purchase the software which allows the attorney to receive your realtime translations on his notebook.
 This is software which is loaded on the attorney’s computer.
 This software communicates to the attorney’s notebook to expect to receive data through a cable.
 This software also has word processing capabilities which are designed to help the attorney do things with the realtime feed from you, things which assist him to do his job better, at the deposition and afterwards.
 These functions are more fully explained in step 10.